ruchanimbalkar/countries-app-fall-2025/version-4/connect-neon-database-to-express-server.md

     <img width="1075" height="427" alt="Selecting Connection String when connecting to Neon database instead of another option like psql" src="https://github.com/user-attachments/assets/fdf21a6b-c862-40ab-83bc-a0d3b949c5dc" />

-5. Copy your database's Connection string by clicking on the `Copy snippet` button.
+3. Copy your database's Connection string by clicking on the `Copy snippet` button.
 This connection string contains the secret key needed to access your database.
+You'll use it in the next step.

 ## Paste your database's Connection String into your server's `config.js` file
 1. In the `src` folder in the `server` folder, locate the file called `config.js`.